Frequently Asked Questions

 Following the first session, additional sessions are 50 minutes.
 Some therapists allow clients to have variable session times; however, most therapists prefer to have regular weekly meetings.
 Therapy is a type of treatment and as you would not tell your medical doctor how often you will take their prescribed medicine, it is not a good idea to try to lower or increase the dosage of therapy without first discussing it with your therapist.

-6. How long will I need to come to therapy?
+7. How long will I need to see you?

-The decision to end therapy should be something that is explored within therapy.
+The decision to end therapy should be something that is explored within the session.
 As a client, you might be aware of when the issues that brought you to therapy have subsided.
 Please discuss these feelings with your therapist to ensure that therapy remains helpful.

 There is no specific start and end time for therapy.
 Some insurance carriers may only cover a certain amount of sessions each year.
 However, you should plan to stay in therapy as long you are being helped by therapy.
 It is important to note that it may take at least four to six sessions to develop a good working relationship with your therapist.
 To experience change in the issue that brought you to therapy may take even longer.